This is a list of essential tools you will need for your Internet marketing to be successful.

 A Facebook Business Page and LinkedIn personal profile are suggested before starting this program.

-Registering your Google My Business page allows people to write reviews and a rating of your business based on a 5 star rating system.
+Registering your Google My Business page allows people to write reviews and rate your business based on a 5-star rating system.
 You can create a link that you can share with your customers to encourage them to write a review for you.
 Facebook also has a rating system in place that works the same way.
-People can write a short paragraph review and 5 stars about their experience.
+People can write a short paragraph review about their experience and give you 5 stars.
 There are other potential websites that you'll want to review for a more thorough online reputation management campaign.
-For the purpose of our 6-Month ROI we will only focus on Google and Facebook Reviews.
+For the purpose of our 6-Month ROI Internet Marketing Plan, we will only focus on Google and Facebook Reviews.

-A Landing Page is a custom page created for the purpose of sending online advertising campaigns directly to this newly created page that's focused on a specifc set of keywords or campaign focused call to action.
+A Landing Page is a custom page focused on a specific set of keywords or campaign-focused call-to-action - online advertising campaigns are sent directly to this newly created page.
 Creating landing pages on your website can assist conversions of paid advertising as well as increase your organic search rankings.

 Search Engine Optimization

 These are Google and Bing’s directory listings for business owners that allow your business to show up on Google Maps and Bing Maps, and display essential contact information and hours of operation.
 There is a process to register and verify your address and contact information.
 Once verified, you will be able to update your hours of operation, include a description of your business, add your business category, upload photos, post updates on specials or news, receive messages, and more.
 This is an excellent source of website traffic as these business listings show up in a prominent location within Google search results.